Ciara Braids Husband Russell Wilson’s Hair For Easter

 So far, Cici has released six studio albums — Goodies, Ciara: The Evolution, Fantasy Ride, Basic Instinct, Ciara, and Jackie.

-In a recent appearance on Watch What Happens Live with Andy Cohen, she said she would be up for another collaboration with Nicki Minaj who she did two tracks with on her self-titled album which The Inquisitr revealed.
+In a recent appearance on Watch What Happens Live! with Andy Cohen, she said she would be up for another collaboration with Nicki Minaj, who she did two tracks with on her self-titled album, which The Inquisitr revealed.

 “There are no plans right now but I’m always down to rock with my girl.
 She’s a rockstar and she knows how to really come in and make a track super fire.
 I’m always down for getting together,” she expressed.